The mountains of the Isle of Skye are some of the most impressive and dramatic in the UK.

 Further north along the Trotternish Ridge than The Storr, Beinn Edra is a peak with grassy slopes on one side, and plunging crags on the other, in other words a classic Trotternish hill.
 We begin in the Fairy Glen near Uig and head up easy tracks to the ridge, where we reach the summit and continue for some time along the ridge before finding a different way back to Uig.
 This landscape is different to what we’ve seen before, where rolling hills more similar to parts of the Pennines contract strongly with the dark Cuillin further south.

-On our final morning we’ll drive you back to Glasgow, which we’ll reach by midday.
+On our final morning we’ll drive you back to Inverness, which we’ll reach by midday.

 Who will be looking after you...

-For this trip we will be staying in a guest house in the heart of Broadford, this venue offers easy access to some of Skye’s greatest walks.
+For this trip we will be staying in a guest house near Broadford, offering easy access to some of Skye’s greatest walks.
 Rooms are offered on a same sex shared basis unless you book a private or twin or double.
 There are also a limited number of single rooms.

 Food on your walking holiday: